thedarkwriter/courseware-lms-content/courses/classes.md

 At the end of this course you will be able to:

-* describe Puppet Resources & Classes.
+* Describe Puppet Resources & Classes.
-* create a class using proper syntax.
+* Create a class using proper syntax.
-* differentiate between defining and declaring classes.
+* Cifferentiate between defining and declaring classes.

 ## Video ##